This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 sdata

-This child element causes the generated result set to include sdata
+This child element causes the generated result set to include sdata values for each hit.

-The parent element is hitlist
+The parent element is hitlist.

-.
-This specifies the name of the sdata
+The available attribute is name.
+This specifies the name of the sdata section.
+It is required.

 There are no child elements.